 Social Entrepreneurship and Career Pathways Study

-Our research team is conducting a study to assess the impact of programs that promote social entrepreneurship for underserved high school and community college students.
-Moreover, from fall 2016 to spring 2019, the Social Entrepreneurship and Career Pathways Study (SECPS), supported through a grant from the Cisco corporate advised fund at the Silicon Valley Community Foundation, aims to explore and learn the variety of skills students gain as well as how their mindset about entrepreneurship develops through participation in such programs
+Our research team conducted a study to assess the impact of programs that promote social entrepreneurship for underserved high school and community college students.
+From fall 2016 to spring 2019, the Social Entrepreneurship and Career Pathways Study (SECPS), supported through a grant from the Cisco corporate advised fund at the Silicon Valley Community Foundation, explored and learned the variety of skills students gain as well as how their mindset about entrepreneurship develops through participation in such programs.

 Project Details

-Arizona State University, in partnership with the Silicon Valley Community Foundation and Cisco, is bringing entrepreneurial trainings and opportunities to underrepresented students in Arizona community colleges and high schools.
-The Social Entrepreneurship and Career Pathways Study (SECPS), under the direction of Alissa Ruth, will assess the impact of programs within this partnership.
-Moreover, the study will advance the understanding of the educational and community embeddedness of underserved high school and community college students, in relation to their exposure to curriculum that focuses on social entrepreneurship, as well as various other interventions.
-Researchers are assessing the outcomes of these programs on youth and their teachers using a mix methods research design.
-The study focuses on two programs: EPICS High and Poder.
+Arizona State University, partnered with the Silicon Valley Community Foundation and Cisco, to bring entrepreneurial trainings and opportunities to underrepresented students in Arizona community colleges and high schools.
+The Social Entrepreneurship and Career Pathways Study (SECPS), under the direction of Alissa Ruth, assessed the impact of programs within this partnership.
+Moreover, the study advanced the understanding of the educational and community embeddedness of underserved high school and community college students, in relation to their exposure to curriculum that focuses on social entrepreneurship, as well as various other interventions.
+Researchers assessed the outcomes of these programs on youth and their teachers using a mix methods research design.
+The study focused on two programs: EPICS High and Poder.

 EPICS High